Barcelos, Amazonas

 Since 1994, Barcelos has been the host of an annual festival celebrating ornamental fish, which is a significant source of income for the region.
 Project Piaba uses Barcelos as the starting point for their annual research expedition into the Rio Negro area.
+The region is the biggest exporter of this particular fish in Brazil with over 19 million specimens exported into Europe, Asia and the USA.
+Barcelos is known for Ecotourism.